Shia LaBeouf (song): Production

+Having worked with him previously, Cantor first approached cinematographer Scott Uhlfelder in April 2014 about making a "Shia LaBeouf" music video.
+The two of them developed the idea of "doing a classical orchestral performance that would constantly grow as the song progressed."
+Uhlfelder served as the video's director and cinematographer.
+The stage performance took four months to plan.

+For the expanded version of the song, Greg Nicolett wrote the symphonic arrangement.
+He convinced Cantor to reduce a planned 50-piece orchestra to a string quartet not only for reduced costs, but the latter would increase the pretentiousness and therefore the absurdity in comparison to the subject matter.

-For this work, Cantor recruited 161 further artists, including the Argus Quartet, the West Los Angeles Children's Choir, the Gay Men's Chorus of Los Angeles, interpretive dancers, and stage effects by Kinetic Theory Theater.
+Cantor's original budget was $12,000, provided by Maker Studios.
+When the production team continued "having more good ideas that we wanted to bring to fruition" like the aerialists and LaBeouf himself, Cantor provided the remaining $8,000.
+Cantor recruited 161 further artists, including the Argus Quartet, the West Los Angeles Children's Choir, the Gay Men's Chorus of Los Angeles, interpretive dancers, and stage effects by Kinetic Theory Theater.
 Stacy Tookey choreographed the dancing troupe in the short film; she and her dancers were only able to begin rehearsing three days before the shoot.
-The aerialists were brought onboard with only two days before filming.
+The aerialists were brought on board with only two days before filming.

 Cantor already knew LaBeouf was aware of the original song because the actor had tweeted the link on Halloween 2013.
 The songwriter contacted the actor's talent manager and laid out his plan for LaBeouf to be the only audience member for the production; LaBeouf agreed to the proposition in less than two days.